 Gabriel Walsh.
+Roughly thirty years old—I’ve never asked his age.
+At least six foot four—I’ve never measured him either.
+A linebacker’s build, with wavy black hair, strong features, dark shades and a custom-tailored suit, despite the fact it was Memorial Day and he wasn’t supposed to be working.
+He was, of course.
+Gabriel was always working.

-When I first met him, I’d mistaken him for someone’s hired hand.
+When I first met my mother’s former appeal lawyer, I’d mistaken him for hired muscle.
 A thug in an expensive suit.
-Three weeks later, I still thought the analogy wasn’t a bad one.
-Thirty years old.
-At least six four, with a linebacker’s build, wavy black hair, strong features, dark shades, five thousand dollar suit.
-And he did have a reputation for ripping people apart, though he usually attacked them on the witness stand, not in an abandoned warehouse.
+Three weeks later, I still thought the analogy wasn’t a bad one.he did have a reputation for ripping people apart, though usually only on witness stands.
 Usually.

-Gabriel didn’t even look at my car—or the dead body spilling out of it.
-His gaze went right to me, lips tightening as he bore down on me.
-Limped down on me, I should say.
+Gabriel didn’t even look at my car—or the corpse spilling out of it.
+His gaze shot right to me, lips tightening as he bore down.
+Limped down, I should say.
 He’d been shot in the leg yesterday.
-Today was Memorial Day, and he was supposed to be home resting, but when I’d called, he’d been in the office, taking a meeting.
-Gabriel did not rest.
+And, no, I didn’t do it, as tempting as that could be sometimes.

 “Where’s your cane?”
 I called.

-His look said that should be the last thing on my mind.
 “I told you—”

-“To stay in the house.
-I just came out now when I saw you drive up.”
+“—To stay in the house.
+I only came out when I saw you drive up.”

 A grunt.
-A quick once over.
-Then, “Are you all right?” his voice tinged, not with concern but reluctance, as if he really hated to ask.
+A quick once -over.
+Then, “Are you all right?” his voice tinged with reluctance, as if he really hated to ask.
 Ah, Gabriel.

 “I’m fine,” I said.
-“And, no, I didn’t call the police.
-I did as my lawyer requested.”
+“And, no, I didn’t call the police.”

 “Good.”

-His shades swung toward the car parked at the front.
-From this angle, I could see the open door, but nothing more.

-“Is that it?” he asked.

-I nodded.

-He started toward the car.
-He didn’t ask me to stay behind.
-If it was any other client, he would.
-Not because he wouldn’t want to upset them—such considerations aren’t given space in Gabriel’s busy brain.
-He’d ask them to stay back because otherwise, they’d just get in his way, or do something stupid, like leave fingerprints.
+His shades swung toward the Buick.
+He started toward it.
+If I’d been anyone else, he’d order me to stay back.
+Not because he wouldn’t want to upset a client—such considerations aren’t given space in Gabriel’s busy brain.
+He’d insist because otherwise that client might get in his way or do something stupid, like leave fingerprints.
+As of yesterday, though, I wasn’t just a client.
+He’d hired me as an investigative assistant, which damned well better mean I could be trusted near a potential crime scene.

-I did hang back a little.
-Steeling myself.
-I didn’t want to flinch in front of Gabriel.
+I did hang back a few paces.
+Steeling myself for the sight.
+I didn’t want to flinch in front of him.

-He reached the side of the car.
+He reached the driver’s side.
 Stopped.
 Frowned.
 Lifted his shades.
-Lowered them and looked at me.
-His expression stopped me in my tracks.
-It wasn’t horror or shock.
-I don’t think Gabriel is capable of either.
+Lowered them. looked at me.

 “Did you . . .?”
 He trailed off and shook his head.
 “Of course not.”

-I rounded the back of the car to see him standing by the open driver’s door.
+I rounded the car to see him standing by the open driver’s door.
 The body . . .

-There was no body.
-The driver’s seat was empty.
+The body was gone.